-1. BHA provides, and will continue to provide interpretation services through bilingual employees, interns, volunteers through the BHA Volunteer Interpreters Program, and contract vendors.
-From October 1, 2020 to September 30, 2021, BHA has filled 1,015 documented requests for interpreters in 18 languages -- Albanian, Amharic, Arabic, Cape Verdean, Chinese (Cantonese, Mandarin, and Toisanese), Farsi, French, Haitian Creole, Persian, Polish, Portuguese, Russian, Somali, Spanish, Thai, Tigrinya, Turkish, and Vietnamese.
+BHA provides, and will continue to provide interpretation services through bilingual employees, interns, volunteers through the BHA Volunteer Interpreters Program, and contract vendors.
+From October 1, 2021 to September 30, 2022, BHA has filled 923 documented requests for interpreters in 22 languages -- Albanian, Amharic, Arabic, Bengali, Burmese, Cape Verdean, Chinese (Cantonese, Mandarin, and Toisanese), Edo, Farsi, French, Greek, Haitian Creole, Hindi, Mandinka, Nepali, Polish, Portuguese, Russian, Somali, Spanish, Swahili, and Vietnamese.
 See Figure 1.
-About 52.7% of the requests were to provide Spanish language interpreters, and 24.33% requests were for Chinese speaking interpreters.
-As mentioned previously, because of the pandemic, BHA stopped all in-person services in mid-March 2020, and most business has been conducted over the phone.
-However, BHA has recently started some Administrative Appeals, resident events, and redevelopment meetings in person.
-While Admissions screenings are still performed over the phone, most Leased Housing recertifications are conducted via mail.
-Our Wellness Connect sessions with Chinese speaking elderly residents have been able to resume thanks to a grant awarded by the Massachusetts Service Alliance which allowed our staff to perform our meetings via video conference platforms.
-Moreover, Language Access Division has been able to continue providing services using the Zoom platform for administrative hearings, resident meetings and trainings for Local Tenant Organizations, and redevelopment updates.
+About 53.4% of the requests were to provide Spanish language interpreters, and 20.2% requests were for Chinese speaking interpreters.

+The Language Access Division continues to provide assistance over the phone, in person, and over Zoom.
+Our Wellness Connect sessions with Chinese speaking elderly residents have been able to continue thanks to a grant awarded by City Hall's Age Strong.
+Moreover, we have continued our Language Access Division has been able to continue providing services to self-sufficiency programs such as informational sessions for Amp-Up, Job Fair, and computer skills classes with Tech Goes Home.

-Figure 1: FY2021 Interpreter Requests by Language (1.015 requests)
+Figure 1: FY2022 Interpreter Requests by Language (923 requests)